A premium travel card that compares favorably to other options on the market.

 Consider other cards if …

 The UBS Visa Infinite credit card offers points for your spending.
 For cash back, consider cards like the Citi® Double Cash Card and Blue Cash Preferred® Card from American Express.

-You can find other excellent (and cheaper) travel cards like the Chase Sapphire Preferred® credit card, Barclaycard Arrival® Plus World Elite Mastercard® and Bank of America® Travel Rewards credit card.
+You can find other excellent (and cheaper) travel cards like the Chase Sapphire Preferred® Card, Barclaycard Arrival® Plus World Elite Mastercard® and Bank of America® Travel Rewards credit card.

 How to apply for the UBS Visa Infinite credit card

 To apply for the UBS Visa Infinite credit card, you must be at least 18 years old.
 You can’t apply from the UBS website.
 Instead, call 888-762-1232 to set up a UBS account and request the card.

 Here’s information you’ll need when you apply for the UBS Visa Infinite credit card:

 - Your full name and contact information